About

 Bassoonist Ashley Mania is establishing a diverse career in both modern and early music performance.
 Combining two drastically different styles of music performance, she is keen on being able to bridge them.

 Mania holds postgraduate degrees from Bowling Green State University where she spent time learning more about extended techniques on the bassoon as well as focused on early instruments and performed regularly on recorder.
 At the Eighth International Conference on Music and Minimalism, she played the crumhorn, shawm, and rackett as part of the American premiere of Belgium composer Karel Goeyvaert’s piece Pour que les fruits mûrissent cet été.
 This focus on early instruments brought her to New York City where she is beginning her journey as a historical performance graduate student at The Juilliard School.
-She will be embarking on taking lessons with Dominic Teresi, learning about baroque bassoon and other early bassoon family instruments.
+There, she takes lessons with Dominic Teresi, learning about baroque bassoon and other early bassoon family instruments.

 Her primary teachers are Dominic Teresi, Susan Nelson, and Nora Schankin.